DSBhproject/Vintage/README.md

 ## 👤 Credits

-Developed by Diego @ DSB AUDIO based and inspired for some examples of the https://www.musicdsp.org page❤️
+Developed by Diego Serrano.
+Powered by Pure Data / plugdata community and based and inspired for some examples of the https://www.musicdsp.org page❤️